-Q18) What exactly is a module in the Node.JS and is it possible for the users to change the same if the need of same is felt?
+Q18) What exactly is a module in the Node.JS and is it possible for the users to change the same if they need for the same is felt?

-A module is nothing but a series or a group of functions that a user needs to include in the concerned program or application.
+Ans) A module is nothing but a series or a group of functions that a user needs to include in the concerned program or application.
 Yes, it is possible to change the same by the users.
-The users can also create the new modules if the same are required.
+The users can also create new modules if the same is required.

-Q20) What exactly Global are in the Node.Js and what’s their significance?
+Q20) What exactly Global is in the Node.Js and what’s their significance?

 [Related Article: What is Node.js? ]